nicolasmozo/Google-sheets-notifications-email-bot/README.md

 # notifications-email-bot
-Function in Javascript (Apps Script) for sending emails automatically when an event is triggered in a Google sheet.
+This is a Javascript function (Apps Script) designed to automate email notifications whenever a particular event occurs in a Google sheet.